 Regenerative farming techniques usher in a host of benefits:

-Ensures Food Security: Regenerative agriculture methods employ organic farming techniques that yield more produce even in less favourable weather conditions.
+- Ensures Food Security: Regenerative agriculture methods employ organic farming techniques that yield more produce even in less favorable weather conditions.

-Increases Profitability: Less investment in chemical inputs such as fertilisers, antibiotics, pesticides, and herbicides increases profit margins.
+- Increases Profitability: Less investment in chemical inputs such as fertilizers, antibiotics, pesticides, and herbicides increases profit margins.
 Low, efficient usage of these products also boosts crop yields.

 Regenerative agriculture practices lead to carbon sequestration, thereby reducing the level of Greenhouse Gases present in the atmosphere.
 In this context, it is important to mention the concept of Carbon Offsets.
 It is a recently introduced scheme that allows companies and individuals to make investments in various environmental conservation projects across the globe to compensate for their carbon footprint.
 It aims to mitigate the effects of climate change by reducing GHG emissions and inducing multinational companies to take part in conservation efforts.